 While Facebook, Twitter and the other big name social platforms get all the glory when it comes to building brand followings via community outreach, there’s another contender on the digital block that’s worthy of a spot in the conversation.
-Long viewed as nothing more than another web forum, Reddit now stands as one of the most vibrant, active, and valuable communities online.
+Long viewed as nothing more than another web forum, Reddit now stands as one of the most vibrant, active, and valuable communities online, according to an expert blog post writing service.
 Before you make the big mistake of writing off this platform, let’s spend some time talking about how best to utilize Reddit, as well as how this site can infuse your blog writing and content strategy with newfound energy and impact.

 Why Reddit Matters to the Web